jordanbaracatt/Overview-of-MakerDAO-design/readme.md

 * Governance UI Jobs To Be Done Map & Airtable (Coming soon)

-**Governance Mental Models**
+**Mental Models**

-*Governance Mental models help us map what users are thinking, feeling and believing along their journey to particiapting in Governance.
+*Mental models help us map what users are thinking, feeling and believing along their journey to particiapting in Governance.
 Such that we can build things they understand, from the moment they start searching to the moment they cast a vote.*

 * Governance Mental Model Research & User Journey (*this research has not been completed yet*)

-**Governance Usability**
+**Usability**

 *Usability helps us answer the question: can users understand features and perform tasks that are fundamental to               successfully using the Governance Interface?*